Questions? Call or text anytime πŸ“ž 818-446-9627

 Make Specific, Actionable Requests

 Give him a clear, achievable task.
-When he can successfully complete a task and see that it helps you, it builds his confidence and sense of agency.
+When he can complete a task and see that it helps you, it builds his confidence and sense of purpose.

 For Sleep: "I am so sleep-deprived I can't think straight.
 It's a major trigger for my anxiety.
 Could you please be fully in charge of the baby from 10 PM to 2 AM tonight so I can get one solid four-hour block of sleep?"